Split decomposition and graph-labelled trees: characterizations and fully-dynamic algorithms for totally decomposable graphs: Vertex-only fully-dynamic recognition algorithms

 \begin{proof} The correctness follows from the discussion above and the proof of Theorem~\ref{th:charac}.

-Concerning the complexity issues, any tree modification operation can be done in $O(1)$ time, except the splitting in case 0 which requires $O(|T(S)|)$ time (by deleting $A$ from $u$ to get $w$, and adding $A$ to a new empty node $v$).
-Any other operation time to maintain the data structure of the split tree (root, degrees...) requires $O(1)$.
-Then, the complexity for the whole insertion algorithm derives from previous steps and the fact that $O(|T(S)|)=O(|S|)$ (Lemma \ref{lem:tree-size}). \end{proof}
+Concerning the complexity issues, every tree modification operation can be done in $O(1)$ time, except the splitting in case 0 which requires $O(|T(S)|)$ time (by deleting $A$ from $u$ to get $w$, and adding $A$ to a new empty node $v$).
+Any other operation time to maintain the data structure of the split tree (root, degrees...) requires $O(1)$ time.
+Then, the complexity for the whole insertion algorithm derives from previous steps and the fact that $O(|T(S)|)=O(|S|)$ if the algorithm has passed the $T(S)$ computation step. \end{proof}

-Let us remark that our vertex insertion algorithm yields a linear time recognition algorithm of (static) DH graphs, thereby achieving the best known bound but also simplifying the previous non-incremental ones~\cite{HM90,DHP01,Bre05}.
+Let us remark that our vertex-insertion algorithm yields a linear time recognition algorithm of (static) DH graphs, thereby achieving the best known bound but also simplifying the previous non-incremental ones~\cite{HM90,DHP01,Bre05}.
 It also yields a linear time isomorphism algorithm, thereby achieving the best known bound again with a simpler setting than in \cite{NUU07}.